ngrok/ngrok-docs/docs/cloud-edge/modules/circuit-breaker.md

 ### Parameters

-Circuit Breaker behavior can be cutomized.
+Circuit Breaker behavior can be customized.
 Defaults will be chosen for you for some values in two cases.

 - If you enable the module via the Agent or Agent SDK.
 They don't allow you to customize a number of the module's parameters.